MarcZxc1/bva-server/DASHBOARD_SETTINGS_REPORTS_DEMO.md

 - "With 'Shopee Only', we see only Filipino pasalubong sales."
 - "With 'Lazada Only', we see only clothing sales."

-### Step 5: Sales Report Demo
+### Step 5: Sales Report Demo (Purchasing Pattern Analysis)
 1. Click on "Sales" tab
 2. Show the sales chart
 3. Point out revenue trends
+4. Highlight time-based patterns

 **Talking Point:**
-"The Sales report shows your revenue over time.
-The chart visualizes daily, weekly, or monthly sales depending on your date range.
-You can see trends, spikes, and patterns."
+"The Sales report is one of the most powerful tools for understanding purchasing patterns.
+It shows your revenue over time, revealing when, how much, and how often customers buy."

+**Purchasing Pattern Insights:**
+"This report solves the visibility problem by showing:
+- **Time-Based Patterns**: Daily, weekly, or monthly views reveal when customers buy
+- **Trend Patterns**: The chart shows if purchasing is increasing, decreasing, or seasonal
+- **Spike Patterns**: Demand spikes reveal payday shopping, holiday shopping, or promotional effects
+- **Frequency Patterns**: How often customers make purchases
+- **Quantity Patterns**: How much customers spend per period"

 **Example from Demo Data:**
 - "With our demo data, you can see sales from the past month."
-- "Notice the spikes - these might correspond to paydays or special promotions."
-- "The chart shows both Shopee and Lazada sales when 'All Platforms' is selected."
+- "Notice these spikes on the 15th and 30th?
+These are payday purchasing patterns - customers buy more when they receive their salary."
+- "The upward trend shows customers are buying more over time - this is a growth pattern."
+- "When you filter by platform, you can see different purchasing patterns - Shopee customers might buy more on weekends, while Lazada customers buy more on weekdays."
+- "This visibility helps you understand exactly when to stock up and when to run promotions."

 ### Step 6: Profit Report Demo
 1. Click on "Profit" tab